aramperes/onetun/README.md

 - You want to access this TCP or UDP service from a second computer, on which you can't install WireGuard because you can't (no root access) or don't want to (polluting OS configs).

-For example, this can be useful to forward a port from a Kubernetes cluster to a server behind WireGuard, without needing to install WireGuard in a Pod.
+For example, this can be useful to access a port on your WireGuard network from a dev machine that doesn't have WireGuard installed.

 ## Download